List of statements independent of ZFC: Order theory

 Suslin's problem asks whether a specific short list of properties characterizes the ordered set of real numbers R. This is undecidable in ZFC.
 A Suslin line is an ordered set which satisfies this specific list of properties but is not order-isomorphic to R. The diamond principle ◊ proves the existence of a Suslin line, while MA + ¬CH implies EATS (every Aronszajn tree is special), which in turn implies (but is not equivalent to) the nonexistence of Suslin lines.
 Ronald Jensen proved that CH does not imply the existence of a Suslin line.

 Existence of Kurepa trees is independent of ZFC, assuming consistency of an inaccessible cardinal.

 Existence of a partition of the ordinal number $\omega_2$ into two colors with no monochromatic uncountable sequentially closed subset is independent of ZFC, ZFC + CH, and ZFC + ¬CH, assuming consistency of a Mahlo cardinal.
 This theorem of Shelah answers a question of H. Friedman.

 Abstract algebra

 In 1973, Saharon Shelah showed that the Whitehead problem ("is every abelian group A with Ext^{1}(A, Z) = 0 a free abelian group?") is independent of ZFC.
 An abelian group with Ext^{1}(A, Z) = 0 is called a Whitehead group; MA + ¬CH proves the existence of a non-free Whitehead group, while V = L proves that all Whitehead groups are free.

 In one of the earliest applications of proper forcing, Shelah constructed a model of ZFC + CH in which there is a non-free Whitehead group.

+A few years earlier, Barbara Osofsky had proved several independence results, including: